 In general, teens can't lease cars on their own.
-Car-leasing companies are unlikely to lease a car to anyone under 18 because of contract restrictions for minors, according to Cambridge Underwriters.
+Car-leasing companies are unlikely to lease a car to anyone under 18 because of contract restrictions for minors.
 With few exceptions, minors don't have the legal ability to enter into a contract.
 This means that any contract, such as a car lease, can be voided by the minor, which is not a risk the leasing company wants to take on.

 Video of the Day

 At 18 or 19, older teens meet the age of maturity requirements in most states, which means they are usually able to legally lease a car.
-Leasing a car for these young adults can still be a challenge, though.
+Leasing a car for a teenager at these ages can still be a challenge, though.

 Just like they do for other applicants, leasing companies evaluate an adult teen's income, monthly obligations and credit score before approving the application.
-Intuit's Quicken blog notes that a score of 700 or above is ideal for a lease.
+A score of 700 or above is ideal for a lease.
 Most teens haven't had time to build up a great credit score yet, which means they'll have to pay high interest rates on the lease or may not get approved at all.

 Teenagers can still get access to a leased car if an adult co-signs on the lease or leases the car on the teen's behalf.
-Some lease agreements do allow a co-lessee option, according to Cambridge Underwriters, and a leasing company might approve an application with one minor lessee and one adult lessee.
+Some lease agreements do allow a co-lessee option, and a leasing company might approve an application with one minor lessee and one adult lessee.